Chxrls/Chxrls/README.md

 * python
 * c++

-*would love to learn in the future*
+*would love to learn JS in the future*